starkandwayne-attic/starkandwayne.github.com/_posts/2013-07-06-simple-redis-service.md

 You'll note in the example above that `--size medium` is used to describe the size of the server to run redis.
 In AWS there is no `medium` instance flavor; nor might your OpenStack have a instance flavor `medium`.

+You might ask "how do I specify an m1.medium on AWS?" or "how do I use the instances sizes my OpenStack administrator has given me?"

-Initially there are four instance sizes supported - `small`, `medium`, `large` and `xlarge` - and these map to different things on different infrastructures.
+In the initial release of the plugin there are four instance sizes supported - `small`, `medium`, `large` and `xlarge` - and these map to different things on different infrastructures.
 By default, in AWS and OpenStack, they map to instance flavors `m1.small`, `m1.medium`, `m1.large` and `m1.xlarge` respectively.

-In future, the list of instance sizes and what they map to in your infrastructure (AWS, OpenStack, vSphere) it will be configurable.
+Soon it will be entirely configurable what instance sizes are available and how they map to instance flavors on your infrastructure.

-## Limitations of initial v0.1.0 release
+## Known limitations of current v0.2 release

-* only supports binding via an environment variable (`$REDIS_URI` by default); waiting on Service Connector APIs & client libraries to come along before integration via `$VCAP_SERVICES`
-* must use same bosh used to deploy Cloud Foundry because its initially only supporting bosh DNS to describe the redis server host
-* there is no `cf update-service` yet, although you can modify the generated deployment file and run `bosh deploy`
+* there is no `bosh update redis` yet, although you can modify the generated deployment file and run `bosh deploy`
-* it only includes aws & openstack - to add support for vsphere please add templates into redis-boshrelease first
+* it only includes default aws & openstack templates - to add support for vsphere please add templates into redis-boshrelease first
 * no way yet to customize the list of available instance sizes

 ## Credits

 The idea of using ERb templates to generate the large bosh deployment files, and the idea of managing the experience from the `cf` command line come from the [bootstrap-cf-plugin](https://github.com/cloudfoundry/bootstrap-cf-plugin).

+I prefer this tool as a `bosh` CLI plugin than a `cf` CLI plugin.
+Its performing tasks upon bosh.
+In future I would like a service available to `cf` users which adheres to cf user roles and organizations/spaces and provisions/destroys services such as redis via bosh.

+I don't like that this plugin, nor bootstrap-cf-plugin, nor bosh-cloudfoundry must exist.
+Ultimately I want any bosh release to be very easy to use without an additional CLI plugin.